100% of 2019 Conference Attendees were Satisfied with their Experience

-Our annual in-person conference is scheduled to return June 17-18, 2022!
-The in-person event begins at 9am on both Friday and Saturday, and will conclude following a banquet dinner each night at approximately 9 pm.
-A pre-conference retreat will take place the afternoon before the official conference, Thursday June 16, 2022.
+Our annual in-person conference is scheduled to return June 15-16, 2023!
+The event begins at 9am on both Thursday and Friday, and will conclude following a banquet dinner each night at approximately 9 pm.
+A pre-conference retreat will take place the afternoon before the official conference, Wednesday June 14, 2023.
 Please note that the conference location at the University of Notre Dame is on Eastern Daylight Time, which is the same as New York City, is one hour ahead of Chicago and three hours ahead of Los Angeles.
 Conference check-in begins at 8 am on Friday, the first day of the conference.

 Where is the conference?

-The conference will be held at the Jordan Hall of Science at the University of Notre Dame, located in Notre Dame, IN.
+The conference will be held at the University of Notre Dame, located in Notre Dame, IN.
 For a map of the location, click here.
 For an interactive map of campus, click here.

 What is the conference about exactly, and who else will be there?

 The Leadership Conference educates coaches, sport administrators and sport parents to provide a developmentally appropriate environment for all young athletes to help them become future leaders.
 The conference features many prestigious and inspirational speakers from a variety of fields.
-Conference sessions this year will focus whole health for student athletes, creating a sport environment that is wholly developmental in nature and accessible for all youth, pursuing goals with excellence, managing adversity, trauma-aware coaching, building team culture, sport parenting, mentorship and leadership and a celebration of the 50th anniversary of Title IX.
+Conference sessions this year will focus on how together we can provide "Sport for All" that is accessible and tailored for everyone and conducting in an environment that is wholly developmental in nature.

 How much does the conference cost?
 What does that include?